nus-cs2103-AY2021S1/ip/docs/README.md

 ### 3. Delete

 Deletes a task at an index.
-The specified index must be be in the range of the task list size.
+The specified index must be in the range of the task list size.

 **Usage**